Letters of recommendation give colleges a second opinion about your high school achievements and a sense of who you are.

 Be Careful About Sending Extra Recommendations

-Admission counselors have plenty of material about you already, so sending more letters is probably overkill.
+Admission officers have plenty of material about you already, so they usually don't want more letters than required.
 However, if there is a person who has a unique insight into your abilities, contact the admission office to see if it's okay to send an additional letter.
 It won't hurt to ask.